MarlonFauser/Weather-App/README.md

 See the weather in real time with this awesome app!

-Link to instant acess of App:
+Link to instant acess to App:
 [Weather App by Marlon Fauser](https://weathernow-zyqjlzisrb.now.sh/)

 ## Preview